sonic-net/SONiC/doc/pac/Port Access Control.md

 ***RADIUS***
 1. PAC should support RADIUS client functionality to be able to authenticate clients using RADIUS.
-2. PAC should support multiple EAP authentication methods like EAP-MD5, EAP-PEAP, EAP-TLS, etc.
+2. PAC 802.1x should support multiple EAP authentication methods like EAP-MD5, EAP-PEAP, EAP-TLS, etc.
+3. PAC MAB should support the EAP authentication methods EAP-MD5, EAP-PAP and EAP-CHAP.
-3. The following Authorization attributes from RADIUS should be supported:
+4. The following Authorization attributes from RADIUS should be supported:
    - VLAN
    - Session-Timeout
    - Session-Termination-Action
-4. RADIUS authentication should be tested/qualified with the following RADIUS Servers:
+5. RADIUS authentication should be tested/qualified with the following RADIUS Servers:
   - FreeRADIUS
   - ClearPass
   - Cisco ISE.